jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 </v-clicks>

 <!--
 Has anyone explored the /r/sysadmin subreddit?
-It's a treasure trove of horror stories from the dark ages of IT. [click]I mean, who doesn't love a good horror story about the time their power switch kicked off and they had to drive 30 minutes to the data center to fix it?
-Or the time they had to drive to a different state to recover data because the bandwidth was as fast as a car loaded with tapes could drive? [click]And let's not forget about the large binders of CDs for every OS and program in the company. [click]Or the fact that hotswap was a myth, and no one really used SCSI back then. [click]And of course, there was sneakernet - the practice of physically transporting data on removable media, like floppy disks or CDs, from one computer to another.
+It's a treasure trove of horror stories from the dark ages of IT. [click]No documentation. [click]I mean, who doesn't love a good horror story about the time their power switch kicked off and they had to drive 30 minutes to the data center to fix it? [click]Or the time they had to drive to a different state to recover data because the bandwidth was as fast as a car loaded with tapes could drive? [click]We didn't update things until we had to - still don't. [click]And let's not forget about the large binders of CDs for every OS and program in the company. [click]Or the fact that hotswap was a myth, and no one really used SCSI back then. [click]And of course, there was sneakernet.
 -->

 ---